Price: 200 $

 - How to return to Sofia?

 From Borovets to Sofia travel with a change in Samokov.
-Shuttle buses run every hour from 07:30 to 17:30.
+Buses run every hour from 07:30 to 17:30.
 It takes up to 2 hours, so lunch is in the capital of Bulgaria.
 Getting from Borovets to Sofia costs about 10-12 levs.

 - How much money do I need for the trip (except the tour price)?